 Cress is also an excellent source of vitamin-A, and flavonoids antioxidants like ß-carotene, lutein, and zea-xanthin.

 It is also rich in the B-complex group of vitamins such as riboflavin, niacin, vitamin B-6 (pyridoxine), thiamin and pantothenic acid that are essential for optimum cellular metabolic functions.

 Further, it is also a rich source of minerals like copper, calcium, potassium, magnesium, manganese and phosphorus.
 Potassium is an important component of cell and body fluids that helps controlling heart rate and blood pressure by countering effects of sodium.
 Manganese is used by the body as a co-factor for the antioxidant enzyme, superoxide dismutase.
 Calcium is required as bone/teeth mineral and in the regulation of heart and skeletal muscle activity.

-Regular inclusion of cress in the diet has been found to prevent osteoporosis, anemia, and vitamin-A deficiency and believed to protect from cardiovascular diseases and colon and prostate cancers.
+Consumption of cress in the diet has been found to prevent osteoporosis, anemia, and vitamin-A deficiency and is believed to protect from cardiovascular diseases and colon and prostate cancers.